Some recipes are pages in the book of our life, full of memories.

 Look at the soffritto, is it translucent?
-Then you’re ready to add in a new ingredient.
+Then you’re ready to add a new ingredient.

 Add ground meat, stir well, and cook for about 5 minutes on low heat.
-When you hear the meat starts to sizzle, turn heat up, add red wine, and, stirring occasionally, cook until reduced.
+When you hear the meat starts sizzling, turn the heat up, add red wine, and, stirring occasionally, cook until reduced.

 Turn heat down.
 Add passata di pomodoro and stir.

 Put the pot on a medium low heat.
 Stirring every now and then, simmer uncovered for about 1 hour.
 If the salsa seems dry, add one little ladle of broth.
 How to know when the sauce is too thick?
 Let’s say that when you stir, if you encounter resistance, it’s right to add some broth.
 Then, if you think it’s too much, continue cooking until the final consistency is dense but fluid.

 The meat sauce must not boil, it must cook slowly, singing softly.

 When you’re half cooked, after about an hour, add the milk and stir.
 Cook another hour, for a total of about two and a half hours (a half hour has passed between soffritto and adding the different ingredients).